kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

   request and response payload will be similar to corresponding messages for `BeforeControlPlaneUpgrade`
 - A new `AfterWorkersUpgrade` hook will be added and called after each "upgrade workers" step;
-  request and response payload will be similar to corresponding messages for `AfterControlPlaneUpgrade`, but the hook will be considered blocking only for the intermediate steps of the upgrade (not blocking for the final step).
+  request and response payload will be similar to corresponding messages for `AfterControlPlaneUpgrade`, but the hook will be considered blocking only for the intermediate steps of the upgrade.
 - `AfterClusterUpgrade` will remain as of today, but the system will ensure that a new upgrade can't start until `AfterClusterUpgrade` is completed.